top of page

 Linguee, Dict.cc., Dict.leo or Collins?
 Which Online German Dictionary Should I Use?

-Few language students nowadays use printed dictionaries to look up words.
+Very few language students nowadays use printed dictionaries to look up words.
 Instead, online dictionaries offer a quick and easy way to find translations of new words.
-In this blog post, an experienced native German tutor compares four popular online German dictionaries- Linguee, dict.cc, dict.leo, and Collins- in terms of their pros and cons.
+In this blog post, an experienced native German tutor compares four popular online German dictionaries- Linguee, dict.cc, dict.leo, and Collins- regarding their pros and cons.
 Keep reading to find out which one I recommend.

 Let's start with Linguee.
 While some sample sentences render "Fingerspitzengefühl" into English by using "sensitivity", which makes sense in the context of the first example, others use "tact" and the slightly vague "intuition" in the second and third example, which does not accurately represent the word in context.
 Worse still, the last sample sentence doesn't translate the word at all.